Partitioned Tables «Prev Next»

 Returning to the table partitioned by months, if the tablespace that contains the partition for January's data goes down, all the other partitions are still available.
 Only queries that require January data will fail to execute.

 Splitting data into different partitions is also a time saver.
 When you reduce the amount of data in each partition, you also reduce the amount of time required to recover that partition.
-The advantages of partitioning are described in this SlideShow:
+The advantages of partitioning are described in the following series of images:

 1. A table can be divided into multiple partitions